WebOrigami/docs/src/content/pattern/interface.md

     Bob.md: "Hello, **Bob**.",
     Carol.md: "Hello, **Carol**.",
   } }}
-  <figcaption>The markdown documents as a graph</figcaption>
+  <figcaption>The markdown documents as a tree</figcaption>
 </figure>

-This section introduces an interface suitable for working with such a graph, regardless of its underlying data representation.
+This section introduces an interface suitable for working with such a tree, regardless of its underlying data representation.

 ## The AsyncDictionary interface

-Let's identify a minimal interface sufficient to define a wide variety of graphs.
+Let's identify a minimal interface sufficient to define a wide variety of trees.
 This interface, which we'll call the AsyncDictionary interface, has two parts:

-- A method which produces the keys of the graph.
-In the graph above, the keys are `Alice.md`, `Bob.md`, and `Carol.md`.
+- A method which produces the keys of the tree.
+In the tree above, the keys are `Alice.md`, `Bob.md`, and `Carol.md`.
 The keys will often be strings, but don't have to be strings.
 - A method which gets the value for a given key.
-If we ask the above graph for `Alice.md`, we want to get back `Hello, **Alice**.` Here the value we get is text, but like the keys, the values can be of any data type.
+If we ask the above tree for `Alice.md`, we want to get back `Hello, **Alice**.` Here the value we get is text, but like the keys, the values can be of any data type.

 In code, an implementation of the AsyncDictionary interface looks like this: